Conducting Out of State Business as a Corporation or LLC

-A foreign LLC or corporation may have to qualify to conduct business in another state if its business transactions meet certain requirements.
-The term "foreign" describes an out of state business rather than a company that originates outside of the U.S. Read along as FindLaw outlines the differences between conducting business as a domestic or foreign compay.
+A "foreign" LLC or corporation may have to qualify to conduct business in another state.
+The term foreign describes an out-of-state business rather than a company that originates outside of the United States.
+This article will guide you through the process and considerations for operating your business entity out of state.

 Transacting Business Out of State